Royal Rumble (1999): Royal Rumble match

 Mr. McMahon briefly returned into the ring but then exited to give the ring to Ken Shamrock, opting to join the commentary team instead.
 The next entrant was Billy Gunn, with only one shoe due to his ankle being injured from their earlier match up.
 As Test entered the ring, the Ministry were shown in the parking lot putting Mabel into a hearse and then an ambulance pulled up with Steve Austin driving.
 He quickly made his way to the ring, overshadowing the entrance of the Big Boss Man.
 McMahon ran around the ring away from Austin, running through it to allow Shamrock to secure him before fleeing again to the commentary team.
 Austin eliminated Shamrock with little trouble but put more effort into Boss Man, choking him with a turnbuckle tie.
 Again the ring began to fill up, with two members of DX in Triple H and X-Pac, Test and Boss Man representing The Corporation along with other singles wrestlers in Val Venis, Mark Henry, Jeff Jarrett, D'Lo Brown and Owen Hart.
 Austin took a break from being in the ring to go to the commentary team to throw a jug of water in McMahon's face before returning to the fight.
 At this point the first woman to enter a Royal Rumble, Chyna came to the ring.
-She instantly targeted Mark Henry, delivering forearms before throwing him over the top rope, but before she had time to celebrate Austin immediately clotheslined her over the top rope, for which Triple H attacked him, and in addition, this latter took both Val and Jarrett out.
+She instantly targeted Mark Henry, delivering forearms before throwing him over the top rope, but before she had time to celebrate Austin immediately clotheslined her over the top rope, for which Triple H attacked him, and in addition, the latter took both Val and Jarrett out.
 Triple H was soon eliminated by Austin as the numbers started to dwindle after Austin threw D'Lo and Owen over, and after giving a Stone Cold Stunner to Boss Man, Austin eliminated him leaving only him and McMahon.
 Austin went to the announce table and attacked McMahon, throwing him into the crowd and then back to ringside, hitting him with a chair.
 Austin then threw McMahon into the ring, standing over him as McMahon clambered to his feet and lowblowed Austin.
 The two both staggered to their feet when Austin stunnered McMahon.
 The Rock then came to ringside taunting Austin with the WWF Championship, climbing up to the apron.
 As Austin ran to punch Rock, McMahon climbed to his feet and came up behind Austin, throwing him over the top rope and winning the 1999 Royal Rumble match.